thomasclarke1969/documentation/websdk/tutorials/conversations.md

 Some explanation is required here:

 1. Calling `client.createConversation()` creates the conversation locally; these conversations won't show up on any remote clients until we send our first message on the conversation.
 2. We are creating conversations where `distinct = true` (this happens to be the default).
-This means that if you try to create a Conversation with `User 4` and `User 5` and you already have a Distinct Conversation with exactly those two users, you will be sent to the existing Conversation instead of creating a new Conversation.
+This means that if you try to create a Conversation with `User 4` and `User 5` and you already have a Distinct Conversation with exactly those two users, it will return the existing Conversation instead of creating a new Conversation.
 3. The `participants` parameter to the `createConversation` function is an array of Identity IDs, which in this sample app are `layer://identities/0`, `layer://identities/1`, `layer://identities/2`, `layer://identities/3`, `layer://identities/4` and/or `layer://identities/5`.
-4. The `New` button is wired to call `createConversation(participants)`
+4. The `New` button is wired to call `createConversation(participants)` with randomly selected participants.

 You should be able to run this application, click the `New` button and see a console log statement that your Conversation has been created.
 Each time it will add a new Conversation... unless it tries to create a Conversation with the same set of participants... in which case the logs will show it will returns the previously created Conversation ID.